 Overview of PowerShell Tools

-If you are the beginner or never used PowerShell before, and if you need to start exploring the commands in PowerShell there are some free and paid tools available for PowerShell cmdlets.
-Powershell is a free technology and to integrate and debug its commands and scripts, PowerShell GUI tools are required.
+If you are a beginner or never used PowerShell before, and if you need to start exploring the commands in PowerShell, some free and paid tools are available for PowerShell cmdlets.
+PowerShell GUI tools require integrating and debugging PowerShell commands and scripts to utilize and debug commands and scripts.

 1. PowerShell Console